hitoshi44/hitoshi44/README.md

 [![My Qiita contributions](https://qiita-badge.apiapi.app/s/hitoshi44/contributions.svg)](http://qiita.com/hitoshi44)
 [![My Qiita posts](https://qiita-badge.apiapi.app/s/hitoshi44/posts.svg)](http://qiita.com/hitoshi44)

-I'm a junior developer specializing in backend development (also a little in vanila-JS, browser works).
+I'm a junior developer specializing in backend development (also a little in vanila-JS, browser works, Machine Learning).

 I have worked on developing microservices for payment platforms and AI assistant web apps using LLM.
 I'm eager to learn a lot on the job and enjoy studying mathematics during my free time as a hobby.